findingcorey1/Obsidian/PHOT 1100/Term Project Paper.md

 Photographer: Chris Shonting

 For this term project at first i focused on looking at the streetwear/fashion photography because that type of style that would be something i would be interested in.
-Then i came across and took Inspiration from Chris Shonting, who's a New York based photographer
+Then i came across and took Inspiration from Chris Shonting, who's a New York based photographer that's known for portraits that focuses and mixes between skate, street, and youth culture with fashion.
+For me his works shows and captures